Topological spin textures in chiral magnets on the honeycomb lattice with magnetic fields: Introduction

 The paper is organized as follows.
-In Sec.~II, we start from the bosonic model on the honeycomb lattice with a synthetic SOC.
-In the strong coupling limit, we derive the spin model with DM interaction, easy-axis and in-plane magnetic anisotropies.
-We also introduce the details about the Monte Carlo method and how to characterize different spin configurations.
-In Sec.~III, we give the simulation results and phase diagram of the ground state in absence of magnetic field (see Fig.~\ref{fig2}).
-In Sec.~IV, we give phase diagrams with the magnetic field (see Fig.~\ref{diagram-0.2}) corresponding to different easy-axis anisotropy.
-In Sec.~V, we give the simulated evolution of typical phases in response to the magnetic field, revealing the effect of magnetic field for inducing ML and SkL.
-In Sec.~VI, we give our discussions and conclusions.
+In Sec.~\ref{sec-Model}, we start from the bosonic model on the honeycomb lattice with a synthetic SOC.
+In the strong coupling limit, we obtain the rotated Heisenberg model with DM interaction, bond-dependent anisotropy and easy-axis anisotropy.
+We give details about the Monte Carlo simulation and how to characterize different spin configurations.
+In Sec.~\ref{sec-Ground}, we map out phase diagrams with/without fields and mainly focus on phase diagrams with fields, especially on the phases only existing with fields.
+In Sec.~\ref{sec-magnetic}, we describe the structures of topological spin textures and give the structure factors for the identification of these topological phases experimentally.
+In Sec.~\ref{sec-discuss}, we give our discussion and conclusion.